Subscribe

 Max MRR vs NRR

-is Net Revenue Retention, which answers the question: If no new customers were added, how would revenue change this month, as a percentage of current MRR?
-Specifically:
+NRR is Net Revenue Retention, which answers the question: If no new customers were added, how would revenue change over the course of a year, as a percentage of the ARR from the start of that year?
+Specifically, and converting from MRR to ARR:

 When upgrades exceed cancellations and downgrades, revenue grows every month, even when you’re not adding new customers.
 At what point would revenue top out in that scenario?